What is Miller Heiman Strategic Selling? The Sales Strategy For Enterprise Sales

 How the Miller Heiman Sales Methodology Works

-Since this B2B sales model is meant for enterprise deals with many moving parts, the process is built so that every salesperson has a consistent way of mapping the account, understanding the influence of each stakeholder, and finding a faster path to purchase.
+Since this B2B sales approach is meant for enterprise deals with many moving parts, the process is built so that every salesperson has a consistent way of mapping the account, understanding the influence of each stakeholder, and finding a faster path to purchase.

 Here are the main steps involved in Strategic Selling: